Benjamin Mako Hill

 Benjamin Mako Hill (/en/) is a free software activist, hacker, author, and professor.
-He is a contributor and free software developer as part of the Debian and Ubuntu projects as well as the co-author of three technical manuals on the subject, Debian GNU/Linux 3.1 Bible, The Official Ubuntu Server Book, and The Official Ubuntu Book.
+He is a contributor and free software developer as part of the Debian and Ubuntu projects as well as the co-author of technical manuals on the subject including The Official Ubuntu Server Book (2010), The Official Ubuntu Book (2006), and Debian GNU/Linux 3.1 Bible (2005).

 Hill is an associate professor in Communication at the University of Washington.

 Biography

 Hill has an undergraduate degree in Literature & Technology from Hampshire College, a master's degree from the MIT Media Lab, and a PhD in an interdepartmental program involving the MIT Sloan School of Management and the MIT Media Lab.
 As of fall 2013, he is an assistant professor in the Department of Communication at the University of Washington.
 He is also a Fellow at the MIT Center for Civic Media where he coordinates the development of software for civic organizing.
 He has worked as an advisor and contractor for the One Laptop per Child project.
 He is a speaker for the GNU Project, and serves on the board of Software Freedom International (the organization that organizes Software Freedom Day).
 In 2006, he married Mika Matsuzaki and used mathematically constrained wedding vows at the marriage ceremony.